AWeirdScratcher/dreamberd-interpreter/README.md

 Big shoutout to [@sus2790](https://github.com/sus2790) for helping me out with this project!
 Really appreciate it! :heart:

 # Installation
+> Update: We recommend you to run this on [Replit](https://replit.com/) if you don't have cargo installed.

 To install, you'll need to install the DreamBerd Installer Installer.
 [Learn how to](https://github.com/git-guides/install-git)

 Then, install the DreamBerd installer & run it: